 TRACECA (Transport Corridor Europe-Caucasus-Asia)

 Transport cooperation with countries in the South Caucasus and Central Asia aims to better link the EU and Asia.
-The EU is supporting the work of TRACECA Intergovernmental Commission, where countries in Central Asia, South Caucasus, in the EU´s Eastern Neighbourhood as well as some EU Member States (Romania, Bulgaria) are cooperating to develop a multi-modal corridor linking the EU and Asia.
-The EU is financing TRACECA activities through technical assistance under the European Neighbourhood and Partnership Instrument.
-Since 2004, the EU funded technical assistance projects have mostly focused on transport safety and security, legal harmonisation initiatives, trade facilitation and institutional support including training.
+The EU is supporting the work of TRACECA Intergovernmental Commission, where countries in Central Asia, and in the EU´s Eastern Neighbourhood as well as two EU Member States (Romania, Bulgaria) are cooperating to develop a multi-modal corridor linking the EU and Asia.
+The EU is financing TRACECA projects through technical assistance under the European Neighbourhood and Partnership Instrument.
+Since 2004, the EU-funded technical assistance projects have mostly focused on transport safety and security, legal harmonisation initiatives and institutional support including training.

 Currently the EU is financing the following technical assistance projects in the framework of TRACECA:

 - Logistics Processes and Motorways of the Seas (2011 – 2014; budget: 5.2 mln EUR)